-Alaska Air Group voluntarily reports progress annually on ESG goals.
-The 2021 report, including data per the Sustainability Accounting Standards Board (SASB) framework for aviation and an appendix addressing the Task Force for Climate Related Financial Disclosure (TCFD) framework, can be found by visiting www.alaskaair.com/esg.
+Alaska Air Group voluntarily reports progress annually on our 2025 ESG goals.
+The 2022 Sustainability Report aligns with the recommended disclosures of the Task Force on Climate-Related Financial Disclosures (TCFD) and the Airlines industry standards by the Sustainability Accounting Standards Board (SASB), which can be found by visiting www.alaskaair.com/esg.

-The Company's 2022 report, to be published in the second guarter 2023, will report further progress against our 2025 goals.
+The Company's 2023 Sustainability Report, to be published in the second quarter 2024, will report calendar year 2023 progress against our 2025 ESG goals.

-Our 2025 goals and commitments were established with input from stakeholders across the Company and externally, and covers the areas of carbon, waste, water, racial equity, community involvement, labor practices, safety, crisis management, privacy and data security, and responsible political engagement.
-Additionally, the Company submits annual disclosure to CDP and the Dow Jones Sustainability Index.
+Our 2025 ESG goals and commitments were established with input from stakeholders across the Company and externally, and covers the areas of carbon, waste, water, equity, community involvement, labor practices, safety, crisis management, privacy and data security, and responsible political engagement.
+Additionally, the Company annually submits to the CDP Climate Change disclosure and participates in the S&P Global Corporate Sustainability Assessment.